YoranBrondsema/yoranbrondsema/content/post/introducing-enzo-a-better-way-of-saving-money.md

 ![Landing page for investing at a bank](/images/landing-page-for-investing-at-a-bank.png)

 The image above is a screenshot taken from the website of an actual bank.
-Imagine the person with no financial knowledge how comes onto this page: he's bombarded with technical terms and too many options.
-No wonder he runs away and thinks _"Nevermind, I'll just leave my money in my savings account."_.
+The average person who has no financial knowledge and who comes onto this page, is presented with too many options and technical terms.
+It's understandable if he then clicks away and thinks _"Nevermind, I'll just leave my money in my savings account."_.

 ## Our generation is facing a scary financial future
 At the same time, I became aware that our generation, the "millennials", is